svc-bi-concepts/test-mkdocs/docs/dbt-transformation.md

 Let's get back to work:

 This part will cover, which elements of a data warehouse need to be addressed.
-We will not fully implement all documentation, tests and the intermediate data warehouse layer (e.g. DataVault - too complex for this setting).
+We will not fully implement all documentation, tests and leave out the intermediate data warehouse layer (e.g. DataVault - too complex for this setting).

 ## 1. Prepare Project Setup in dbt